HOP-Ubiquitous/Documentation/docs/source/quick.rst

 Device Capabilities
 *******************
 Allowing to the Management Authority to remotely enable and disable device peripherals like cameras, Bluetooth, USB, sensors (ultrasound, temperature, humidity, etc.) and other relevant peripherals from the nodes.

 Lock and wipe
 *************
 Allowing to remotely lock and/or wipe the device, for instance when the device is lost (relevant for devices in open air, outdoor, etc.), or when the devices are stolen or sold.
 It enables the remote erase of personal/enterprise data when they are compromised.

 Policy management
 *****************
-Allowing the deployment on the device of policies which the client (node, device, sensor) can execute and enforce independently under some specifi c conditions, i.e., if some events happen, then perform some operations.
+Allowing the deployment on the device policies which the client (node, device, sensor) can execute and enforce independently under some specifi c conditions, i.e., if some events happen, then it performs some operations.

 Connecting and managing the device (default configuration)
 ##########################################################